Once It's Online, It Can't Be Erased

 Summary

-The Wayback Machine has preserved over 866 billion pages, web archives have created a culture of evidence preservation, and screenshots spread in an instant.
+The Wayback Machine has preserved hundreds of billions of pages, web archives have created a culture of evidence preservation, and screenshots spread in an instant.
 The "delete button" is not all-powerful.
 Act on the assumption that information published on the internet may remain forever.